sassoftware/viya4-monitoring-kubernetes/logging/README.md

 ### <a name="log_sel_rel"></a>Select the Release to Copy

+1. Select the **stable** branch.
-1. Click on **tags** above the repository tree.
+2. Click on **tags** above the repository tree.
-2. On the **Tags** page, click [Releases](https://github.com/sassoftware/viya4-monitoring-kubernetes/releases) to view the list of available releases.
+3. On the **Tags** page, click [Releases](https://github.com/sassoftware/viya4-monitoring-kubernetes/releases) to view the list of available releases.
-3. Use the release notes to determine the release you want to deploy.
+4. Use the release notes to determine the release you want to deploy.

 ### <a name="log_loc_copy"></a>Create a Local Copy of the Repository